Mis à jour : août 27

 It is a very special farm as it is a farm-school which aim is to train future veggie growers and to make the demonstration of the market gardening model that Jean-Martin Fortier, author of the book « the market gardener » teaches.

 The market gardening method as practiced at the Ferme des Quatre-Temps was invented and systematized by Jean-Martin after he successfully set his own farm Les Jardins de la Grelinette and experimenting it for more than 15 years.
 Of course, it is inspired by various sources that come from personal experience but also, and to name only two, other market gardeners such as the Parisian market gardener of the XIXth century as well as Eliot Coleman, an american market garderner who took this XIXth century methods and adapted and developed them in our contemporary time..

-Nota : The Ferme des Quatre-Temps is a brand that contains two locations, the Ferme des Quatre-Temps at Hemmingford where we helped for a month and the farm at Port-au-Persil, smaller but with the same objective.
+Nota : The Ferme des Quatre-Temps is a brand that contains two locations, the Ferme des Quatre-Temps at Hemmingford where we helped and the farm at Port-au-Persil, smaller but with the same objective.